 Here’s a metapanel view of the whole piece:

 It was pretty favorably reviewed by people who were interested in hypercomics and online storytelling.
-The Webcomics Book Club, a volunteer-sourced review site took it on with some interesting reviews, including one guy who found it so confusing and useless that he decide to review a sandwich instead.
+The Webcomics Book Club, a volunteer-sourced review site took it on with some interesting reviews, including one guy who found it so confusing and useless that he decided to review a sandwich instead.

 As an aside, Frank Delbruck has become a small mascot for webcomics experimentation and the occasional frustration that comes along with ambitious and formally-driven work.

-This comic has been down for quite a while so I’m happy, 10 years later, to have it posted again.
+This comic has been down for quite a while so I’m happy 10 years later, to have it posted again.